 The River Afan begins at the confluence of the River Corrwg and River Gwynfi, near Cymmer.
-It flows down through the Afan Valley and to the ocean at Port Talbot.
-Other tributaries of the Afan include the Pelenna (Tonmawr) and Nant Ffrwdwyllt (translates to wildfire stream).
+It flows down through the Afan Valley and to the ocean at Aberafan (aka Port Talbot).
+Other tributaries of the Afan include the Pelenna (Tonmawr) and Nant Ffrwdwyllt – translates to wild stream (Bryn, Cwm Dyffryn, Goytre).

 Trout & salmon fishing